SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 - A data package submission is a prerequisite for _that_, and
 - Pfizer/BioNTech have submitted such a package so they'll be moving it forward.

 Basically: "We're all doin' that thang we're s'pposta do!
 Nothin' t'see here kid.
-Move along."
+Move 'long."

 <iframe width="400" height="224" src="https://www.youtube.com/embed/WFph7-6t34M" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 It is of course being livestreamed direct from the FDA to various news media and